 - Click the Checkbox content control in the Controls group.

+Figure D shows a completed list.
 Unfortunately, you can't insert content controls to the entire group of items, as a group, similar to the way you'd add bullets.
 You must insert each control individually.
 Selecting the checkbox content control toggles between checked and unchecked.
-Don't limit checkboxes to just To Do lists - anytime you have a two-state choice, consider using a checkbox.
+Don't limit checkboxes to just To-Do lists--anytime you have a two-state choice, consider using a checkbox.